-Bring a medium saucepan of salted water to the boil for the broccoli.
+Bring a large saucepan of salted water to the boil for the broccoli.
 Trim the broccoli, then cut into long florets.
-Finely grate the zest of half the lime, then juice the half.
-Cut the remaining lime into wedges.
+Finely grate the lime zest, then juice.
 Thinly slice the radish.
 Cut the tofu into 2cm-thick strips.

 2. Cook broccoli